jarretgabel/codeshame/_posts/2014-11-07-avert-your-eyes.md

 ![Scared](/assets/images/scared.png)

 Not sure there is a proper solution to such a monstrosity aside from a complete refactor.
-If you can decode this, drop us a line.
+If you can decode this, drop me a line.
 I have a job for&nbsp;you.